-Project for the improvement and multiplication of horses, and for the promotion of the livestock industry

-NAR implements support projects aimed at livestock organizations located throughout the country in order to contribute to the improvement of breeding of horses and other livestock improvements which is one objective of racing by local governments.
-In 2018, NAR granted as subsidies 808 million yen in total to these 104 projects.
+Project for the improvement and multiplication of horses, and for the promotion of the livestock industry contribute to the improvement of breeding of horses and other livestock improvements which is one objective of racing by local governments.
+In 2020, NAR granted as subsidies 1042 million yen in total to these 115 projects.
 And recently we are addressing to promote the care of Thoroughbred horses during their lifetime.